awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-permissions.md

 Deny `ssm:RegisterTaskWithMaintenanceWindow` permissions for the users in your AWS account who you don't want to register tasks with maintenance windows\.
 This prevents users from registering a maintenance window task by using the service\-linked role in a maintenance window task registration request\.

 **Before you begin**
-In order to complete the tasks in the section, you need one or both of the following resources\.
+To complete the tasks in the section, you need one or both of the following resources\.
 + You're assigning permissions to IAM users or groups\.
 These users or groups should already have been granted general permissions for working with maintenance windows\.
 This can be done by assigning the IAM policy `AmazonSSMFullAccess` to the users or groups, or by creating and assigning an IAM policy that provides a smaller set of access permissions for Systems Manager that covers maintenance window tasks\.
 For more information, see [Create user groups](setup-create-users-nonadmin-groups.md) and [Create users and assign permissions](setup-create-users-nonadmin-users.md)\.
 + \(Optional\) For maintenance windows that run Run Command tasks, you can choose for Amazon Simple Notification Service \(Amazon SNS\) status notifications to be sent\.
 For information about configuring Amazon SNS notifications for Systems Manager, including information about creating an IAM role to use for sending SNS notifications, see [Monitoring Systems Manager status changes using Amazon SNS notifications](monitoring-sns-notifications.md)\.